synthetik-technologies/blastfoam/tutorials/blastXiFoam/deflagrationToDetonationTransition/README.md

 ## Notes

 This case is designed to show a simple case of deflagration to detonation using the blastXiFoam solver.
-The case is based on the work of Ettner et al. (2014)
+The case is based on the work of Ettner et al. (2014).
+The original setup uses different source terms for quenching and ignition specific for hydrogen, however the general setup and solution method is the same.

+This case take approximately 1.5 hrs to run on an eight-core desktop.

 ## Reference